VashSan/wishmaster/readme.md

 	/** The channel to connect to. */
 	"channel": "#vash1080",

-	/** The bot limit itself to this number of messages in 30 seconds.
-(2) */ "msgLimitPer30Sec": 20,

 	/** log,info,warn,error ... remove a token to avoid being written to log file. */ "verbosity": "info,warn,error",